heyvidy/python101/README.md

 ###Resources for Python Beginners

-If you're can follow an online tutorial,
+If you can follow through an online tutorial,
 - [Learn Python the Hard Way](https://learnpythonthehardway.org/book/) by Zed Shaw.

 If you're a book person,